 10. What is the difference between encoding, encrypting, and hashing?

 This question should inspire a short conversation about encryption, which gives you the chance to explain your knowledge of it.
+Though you’re often going to be implementing and choosing between encryption systems rather than building them, it should be something that you know about in theory.

 (There’s more on encryption here.)